Noise Explorer

 A clean reference implementation of ML-KEM (FIPS 203) in pure Go.
 Suitable for production deployment where post-quantum key encapsulation is needed without pulling in C dependencies.

-A 52-page practitioner's guide to post-quantum migration: which primitive to choose, when to hybridize and when to stop, how to migrate TLS without breaking production, what the library landscape looks like today.
+A 52-page practitioner's guide to post-quantum migration: which primitive to choose, when to hybridize and when to stop, how to migrate TLS without breaking production, which libraries are usable today.
 Companion scorecard and TLS scanner.

-noiseexplorer.com →All seven tools live on GitHub.
+noiseexplorer.com →Eight open-source projects, from Verifpal to Jevil.
 Issues open to the public; PRs reviewed within the week.

 discord →Open source tools are a fraction of what we do.
-Most of our work is design-level audit engagements for organizations that cannot afford to get cryptography wrong.
+Most of our work is design-level audit engagements for organizations shipping cryptography to production.

 Secure your architecture →